pivotal/docs-platform-automation/docs/tasks.md

 {% code_snippet 'tasks', 'test-interpolate', 'Task' %}
 {% code_snippet 'tasks', 'test-interpolate-script', 'Implementation' %}
-{% code_snippet 'examples', 'test-interpolate-usage', 'Usage' %}
+{% code_snippet 'reference', 'test-interpolate-usage', 'Usage' %}

 ### upgrade-opsman
 Upgrades an existing Ops Manager to a new given Ops Manager version

 {% code_snippet 'tasks', 'upgrade-opsman', 'Task' %}
 {% code_snippet 'tasks', 'upgrade-opsman-script', 'Implementation' %}
-{% code_snippet 'examples', 'upgrade-opsman-usage', 'Usage' %}
+{% code_snippet 'reference', 'upgrade-opsman-usage', 'Usage' %}

 For more information about this task and how it works, see the [upgrade](concepts/upgrade.md) page.